-Patient Monitor Accessories: Complete Guide by Parameter Type--1.17
+Patient Monitor Accessories: Complete Guide by Parameter Type

-Written by the MedLinket Clinical Engineering Team · Last updated: July 2025 · Estimated reading time: 10 minutes
+Written by the MedLinket Clinical Engineering Team · Founded 2004 · ISO 13485 & FDA 510(k) Certified Manufacturer · Last updated: February 2026 · Estimated reading time: 12 minutes

-⚡ Quick Answer Every patient monitor requires a specific set of external accessories to measure vital signs.
-The six core accessory categories are: SpO2 sensors and adapter cables (oxygen saturation), ECG trunk cables, leadwires, and electrodes (heart rhythm), NIBP cuffs and hoses (blood pressure), temperature probes (body temperature), IBP transducers and cables (invasive blood pressure), and EtCO2 sampling lines and water traps (end-tidal CO2).
-Each accessory must match your monitor's brand, model, and connector type.
+⚡ Quick Answer: Every patient monitor requires specific external accessories to measure vital signs.
+The six core categories are: SpO2 sensors and adapter cables (oxygen saturation), ECG trunk cables, leadwires, and electrodes (heart rhythm), NIBP cuffs and hoses (blood pressure), temperature probes (body temperature), IBP transducers and cables (invasive blood pressure), and EtCO2 sampling lines and water traps (end-tidal CO2).
+Each accessory must match your monitor's brand, model, and connector type — a mismatch is the #1 cause of monitor reading failures.

 🔑 Key Takeaways